enrique-guillen/sym_differ/lib/sym_differ/differentiation/README.md

 of an function, and transforms it into its corresponding derivative expression that describes the rate of change of its curve.

-# Approach
-We leverage the Composite structure [see GoF Composite pattern] and implement Visitors that handle differentiation for each differentiable expression.
+The approach is to leverage the Composite structure [see GoF Composite pattern] and implement Visitors that handle differentiation for each differentiable expression.

 [~/dev/differentiation.uml.png]